PWhiddy/more-writing/_posts/2022-07-20-Jax-Sprite-Particles.md

 ---
 layout: post
 mathjax: true
-title: Efficient Sprite Rendering with Jax (Draft)
+title: Efficient Sprite Rendering with Jax
 ---

 GPUs can crunch numbers orders of magnitudes faster than a CPU.
 While their original use case was only for graphics, their applications now are constantly growing.
 A set of tools parallel to those used for computer graphics has been developed for high performance linear algebra and differentiable programming, and these tools actually have a number of useful capabilities that extend out of the scope for which they were designed.

 ### Why write GPU compute code in an ML framework?
 ##### Flexibility